sc-miracle/miracle-reproducibility/README.md

 ## Visualization

 It takes a long time to compute the UMAP for the variable u.
-Therefore, we suggest you to visualize the UMAP only for the variable c by setting 'use_u' to 0.
+Therefore, we suggest visualizing the UMAP only for the variable c by setting 'use_u' to 0.

 ```bash
 Rscript comparison/midas_embed.r --task dcm_hcm --experiment continual_41 --use_u 0